 Research by Accenture shows that 66% of consumers in the UK crave greater transparency from companies on their stance on important issues; 37% have stopped doing business with a brand because of its words or actions on a social issue and 31% are attracted to brands that take a stand on political issues they care about.
 In other words, social purpose is driving customer engagement.

-Earlier this month Ben & Jerry’s became embroiled in a very public Twitter row with the UK Government over its handling of the migrant crisis.
-But you don’t have to take a government to task to prove your company has social purpose.
-In 2020, a year of societal and environmental unrest, more companies are taking the time to identify and speak out on their core beliefs.
+While some businesses go as far as calling out the government in their commitment to corporate purpose (in 2020 Ben & Jerry’s became embroiled in a very public Twitter row with the UK Government over its handling of the migrant crisis), you don’t have to take a government to task to prove your company has social purpose.
+As societal and environmental unrest seems to become the norm, more companies are taking the time to identify and speak out on their core beliefs.
 Here are the companies we think are nailing it.

 This toilet paper company believes “access to a safe, dignified loo is a basic human right”, yet 40% of the world’s population lacks access to a toilet, which means every two minutes a child under five dies as a result of poor sanitation.
 So Who Gives A Crap donates 50% of its profits to help build toilets in deprived areas, and has donated more than £4.5 million to date.
 The company uses its branding to make its customers feel good for doing good too – its 100% recyclable and plastic-free packaging is brilliantly designed to look good in your bathroom, and as a customer you’ll get a special message on your box of toilet paper telling you that “you’ve got a nice bum”.
 Why, thank you.